-No, we are open to all kinds of applicants, including operators that do not intend to partner with an ESP.
+No, the ICSB is open to all kinds of applicants, including operators that do not intend to partner with an ESP.
 During the application process, we carefully assess each applicant’s capacity to govern and operate a high-performing charter school, in accordance with the performance expectations described in the ICSB Accountability System.
 Each applicant should be familiar with these performance expectations at the time the application is submitted.

 No. The ICSB is focused solely upon whether a charter school operator can deliver strong academic outcomes for its enrolled students, maintain good financial health, operate effectively, and comply with all applicable charter school laws.
 Note that any ESP partner with which a charter school contracts must be registered to do business in Indiana with the Indiana Secretary of State's office.

-We assess the operator’s demonstrated success in delivering strong academic outcomes for all enrolled students, maintaining good financial health, and complying with all applicable charter school laws.
-In addition, we assess whether the operator has adequate systems in place to identify underperformance and implement effective corrective actions in any underperforming schools.
+The ICSB assesses the operator’s demonstrated success in delivering strong academic outcomes for all enrolled students, maintaining good financial health, and complying with all applicable laws.
+In addition, it assesses whether the operator has adequate systems in place to identify underperformance and implement effective corrective actions in any underperforming schools.